4 MONEY PROBLEMS THAT DIDN'T EXIST 50 YEARS AGO

 Life was simpler when you didn’t have to worry about someone stealing your very identity.
-These days we all have to be more careful.
-Through everything from dumpster diving and mail theft, to hacking and phishing, nefarious ne’er-do-wells will try to steal your personal data.
+Today we all have to be more careful.
+Through everything from dumpster diving and mail theft, to hacking and phishing, thieves will try to steal your personal data.
 And once they have it, they can try to pretend they’re you—access bank accounts, open new accounts in your name, apply for loans, make purchases, receive your benefits and more.

 Solution: Shred any bills and documents that contain personal information before throwing them out.
 Be careful what you share online.
 And beware of any unsolicited calls or emails.
 If you’re a victim of identity theft, it can result in a financial loss, difficulty obtaining credit and trouble restoring your ‘good name’ so it’s important to report it to police immediately.